Is Anyone Up?

 Is Anyone Up? was subject to great controversy because of the prevalence of revenge porn submissions to the service, many of which were submitted by former romantic partners without consent and with malicious intent.
 Many of the submitted revenge porn images were obtained as a result of multiple email account hacks.
 The ongoing incidents resulted in numerous lawsuits and even death threats aimed at Hunter Moore, founder and owner of Is Anyone Up?.
 The website was shut down on April 19, 2012.

 History and background

 Is Anyone Up? was founded in late 2010.
-Founder Hunter Moore stated that the idea for the site came from a woman who he continually asked to send him suggestive pictures.
-He then created a blog, hosting nude photographs from anyone, and it eventually became isanyoneup.com.
+Founder Hunter Moore stated that the site was originally intended to be a nightlife website.
+The idea for the site came from a woman who he continually asked to send him suggestive pictures.
+He then created a blog, hosting nude photographs from any person who would send them to him, which eventually became isanyoneup.com.
 Moore profited off the website by running pornography ads and selling merchandise.
 For the month of November 2011, the website's revenue was $13,000, its server fees were $8,000, and its page views were over 30 million.
 Moore reported that he worked 19 hours a day, five days a week, managing the site, and had a team of six working for him, including two age-verification specialists, to ensure that everyone shown was at least 18 years old.
-Another partner, Sam Boyd, also spent time moderating and filtering requests.